moltzaum/pintos_demos/README.md

 `keyed_hash` is a file that only follows the api for the main pintos hash.
 It uses casting magic and simplifies the pintos hash api.

+The main pintos hash api also takes advantage of the pintos linked list.
+I think the linked list is cool because it is done without any dynamic allocation!
+That's not what this demo is about though..

 #### Stack Demo

 This was my first introduction to both memcpy and writing macros.
 The `PUSH` and `POP` macros are designed to work with data of any size.